getchui/sample-apps/cpp_sdk/cpp_dist_bundle/c++/readme.md

 ### Spoof Detection
 - `spoof_detection.cpp` demonstrates how to identify presentation attacks, such as someone holding their phone or a physical picture up to the camera.
-Note, the spoof detection API is currently deprecated.

 ### Mask Detection
 - `detect_mask.cpp` demonstrates how to run mask detection on an image.
 Mask is detected when a user is wearing a face mask.